Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_RELEASE_PREPARATION_AND_GO_LIVE_001_v1.md

       ```
     - **Nova-Orchestrator Action after Lead's `attempt_completion`:** Verify deliverables.
 Update `[ReleasePrepProgressID]` status to "DOCS_FINALIZED_TAGGING_PENDING".

-**Phase RP.4: Conceptual Version Tagging & ConPort Update (Nova-Orchestrator -> Nova-LeadDeveloper & Nova-LeadArchitect)**
+**Phase RP.4: Conceptual Version Tagging & NovaPort-MCP Update (Nova-Orchestrator -> Nova-LeadDeveloper & Nova-LeadArchitect)**

-5.  **Nova-Orchestrator: Delegate Conceptual Tagging & Final ConPort Status**
+5.  **Nova-Orchestrator: Delegate Conceptual Tagging & Final Database Status**
     - **Task 1 (to Nova-LeadDeveloper):** "Conceptually prepare for version tagging of [ReleaseVersion]."
     - **`new_task` message for Nova-LeadDeveloper:**
       ```json
       {
-        "Context_Path": "Project [ProjectName] (Orchestrator) -> Release [ReleaseVersion] -> Conceptual Tagging (LeadDeveloper)", "Overall_Project_Goal": "Successfully prepare Project [ProjectName] for release [ReleaseVersion].", "Phase_Goal": "Log conceptual version tagging for [ReleaseVersion] in ConPort.", "Lead_Mode_Specific_Instructions": [
+        "Context_Path": "Project [ProjectName] (Orchestrator) -> Release [ReleaseVersion] -> Conceptual Tagging (LeadDeveloper)", "Overall_Project_Goal": "Successfully prepare Project [ProjectName] for release [ReleaseVersion].", "Phase_Goal": "Log conceptual version tagging for [ReleaseVersion] in NovaPort-MCP.", "Lead_Mode_Specific_Instructions": [
           "Release Version: [ReleaseVersion].",
-          "Identify the current commit hash that represents this release state (this might require user input).", "Log a `Decision` in ConPort with the summary 'Commit [hash] designated for release [ReleaseVersion]' and tag it with the release version.", "(The user will be instructed to perform the actual git tag command separately based on this decision)."
+          "Identify the current commit hash that represents this release state (this might require user input).", "Log a `Decision` in NovaPort-MCP with the summary 'Commit [hash] designated for release [ReleaseVersion]' and tag it with the release version.", "(The user will be instructed to perform the actual git tag command separately based on this decision)."
         ],
         "Required_Input_Context": {